uw-loci/coding-club/2018-02-08 - Coding Best Practices.md

 ## How much should you plan?

-Age old debate between "agile" vs the more traditional whitepaper-driven (e.g. "waterfall") design paradigms.
+Classic debate between ["agile"](https://en.wikipedia.org/wiki/Agile_software_development) vs. the more traditional whitepaper-driven (e.g. ["waterfall"](https://en.wikipedia.org/wiki/Waterfall_model)) design paradigms.

-First, gather some requirements.
+Either way, first gather some [requirements](https://en.wikipedia.org/wiki/Software_requirements).
 This is very important.
 Understand what users need.

 But it is easy to get too detailed.
 Flowcharting every class can be temporarily helpful when the design is complex... but that documentation will never last (in my experience).
 You get "documentation skew"—the docs are wrong, after the code has evolved.

-The tradeoff is the classic "I can do it right, or I can do it fast."
+This tradeoff is (in some ways) a variation of the classic "I can do it right, or I can do it fast."
 We want some balance.

-Super general corollary: It's important to make your process as smooth and easy as possible.
+Very general corollary: It's important to make your process as smooth and easy as possible.

+# Next meeting

+Next meeting will be SOFTWARE ARCHITECTURE.
+Curtis will talk about buzzwords like _extensibility_, _encapsulation_, _dependency injection (DI)_, _interoperability_ vs. _integration_, _application containers_ and _plugins_.